oneapi-src/oneAPI-samples/DirectProgramming/Fortran/vec_samples/README.md

     ifort -real-size 64 -qopt-report=2 -qopt-report-phase=vec -D ALIGNED matvec.f90 driver.f90 -o MatVector

-### Improving Performance with Interprocedural Optimization
+### Step 4 Improving Performance with Interprocedural Optimization

 The compiler may be able to perform additional optimizations if it is able to optimize across source line boundaries.
 These may include, but are not limited to, function inlining.
 This is enabled with the **-ipo** option.